Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Performance Benchmarks

-\cred Performing benchmarks for various numbers of vectors on a single GPU (\cref{fig:gpuscalingN1}), we observe speedups of 2.4x for \texttt{FEOrder} = 6 and 7 and a 3.1x speedup for \texttt{FEOrder} = 8 over the cell-matrix method in the case of 1024 vectors.
-And in the case of 8 vectors, we observe speedups of 9.6x for \texttt{FEOrder} = 6 and 7 and an 18.8x speedup for \texttt{FEOrder} = 8 over the cell-matrix method. \cn
+On 1 Summit node (6 GPUs, $\sim$200k DoFs/GPU), we observe speedups of close to 2.0x for \texttt{FEOrder} = 6 and 7 and a 2.8x speedup for \texttt{FEOrder} = 8 in comparison to the cell-matrix approach for the case of 1024 vectors.
+In the case of 8 vectors, we observe speedups close to 6x for \texttt{FEOrder}=6 and 7 and close to 11x for \texttt{FEOrder} = 8 for 1024 vectors on 1 Summit node.

-On the other extreme of 8 GPUs, performing benchmarks for various numbers of vectors (\cref{fig:gpuscalingN8}), we observe speedups of 1.5x for \texttt{FEOrder} = 6 and 7 and 1.6x for \texttt{FEOrder} = 8 against the cell-matrix method for all vectors.
+\cref{fig:gpuscalingN16} shows the performance comparisons in the case of 16 Summit nodes (96 GPUs, $\sim$12k DoFs/GPU), and we observe computational gains of 16\%, 20\% and 30\% for \texttt{FEOrder} = 6, 7 and 8 respectively against the cell-matrix method for 1024 vectors.
+On 4 Summit nodes (24 GPUs, $\sim$45k DoFs/GPU), we observe better performance improvements of up to 50\% for \texttt{FEOrder} = 8 in this case of 1024 vectors.

-We also compare our GPU matrix-free to \texttt{deal.II}'s matrix-free for a single vector on a single GPU (\cref{fig:dealiispeedup}) and observe a 14.6x speedup for \texttt{FEOrder} = 6, 18.3x for \texttt{FEOrder} = 7, and a 14.7x speedup for \texttt{FEOrder} = 8.
-The same single vector comparison with the cell-matrix on a single GPU shows that our implementation has a 31.4x speedup for \texttt{FEOrder} 6, a 36.4x speedup for \texttt{FEOrder} 7, and a 54.3x speedup for \texttt{FEOrder} 8.